-The pattern has three distinct phases, 1) the lead-in section, 2) the bump phase, and 3) the run phase (see figure 1).
+The pattern has three distinct phases, 1) the lead-in section, 2) the bump phase, and 3) the run phase (see chart 1).

-The (uphill) run phase is the third section of the BARRB pattern.
+The (uphill) run phase is the third section of the bump and run reversal bottom pattern.
 Prices begin to break out as traders are cognizant of the stock’s affordability and are willing to buy.
-Volume increases following the upward breakout, made, and prices begin moving higher.
+Volume increases following the upward breakout made, and prices begin moving higher.
 The rising prices indicate an uphill movement or a steep run as buying pressure overtakes selling.

-Figure 2: Trading Strategy using the BARRB pattern
+Chart 3: Trading tactic using the BARRB pattern

 At first, prices followed a bullish pattern from April 13, 2020, to August 31, 2020.
 Due to the second bump, prices hit a second follow-through by rising from $21 in November 2020 to $26 on February 1, 2021.
 In this case, two bumps show that the stock’s price may bounce twice after hitting resistance in a bullish run.